-- Typical nineteenth century building characteristics including: - Use of face brick and rendered masonry building materials, with timber and bluestone indicating earlier buildings. - Hipped roof forms with chimneys and parapets; verandahs with decorative cast iron work and tiled floors; iron palisade fences on stone plinths; and limited or no front and side setbacks. - Later development as evidenced in Edwardian and interwar buildings. - Typically low scale character, of one and two-storeys, with some larger three-storey buildings. - Streets of consistent scale, or with greater scale diversity incorporating modest and larger buildings. - Streets of consistent historic character, contrasting with those of more diverse character. - Streets which are predominantly residential and others which are predominantly commercial. - Historic shops and hotels distributed across the precinct, including prominently located corner hotels in residential streets. - Importance of Lygon Street, one of inner Melbourne's most iconic commercial streets. - Views from lanes to historic outbuildings and rears of properties, providing evidence of historic property layouts. - Buildings which diverge from the norm in their form and siting, constructed to irregular street intersections with sharp corners, and on asymmetrical allotments. - Nineteenth and early twentieth small scale workshops in some residential streets, and to the rears of streets and accessed via ROWs. - Limited in number but larger manufacturing buildings dating from the nineteenth through to the early twentieth century. - 'Layers' of change associated with phases of new residents and arrivals, including Eastern Europeans, Jewish and Italian immigrants, and students of the 1960s and 1970s. - Nineteenth century planning and subdivisions as evidenced in: - Hierarchy of principal streets and lanes. - Generally regular grid of wide, straight and long north-south and east-west streets, with secondary streets and a network of lanes. - Pattern of finer grain allotment sizes to residential streets, with coarser grain to principal streets and roads. - Lanes which provide access to rears of properties and act as important minor thoroughfares.
+- Typical nineteenth century building characteristics including: - Use of face brick and rendered masonry building materials, with timber and bluestone indicating earlier buildings. - Hipped roof forms with chimneys and parapets; verandahs with decorative cast iron work and tiled floors; iron palisade fences on stone plinths; and limited or no front and side setbacks. - Later development as evidenced in Edwardian and interwar buildings. - Typically low scale character, of one and two-storeys, with some larger three-storey buildings. - Streets of consistent scale, or with greater scale diversity incorporating modest and larger buildings. - Streets of consistent historic character, contrasting with those of more diverse character. - Streets which are predominantly residential and others which are predominantly commercial; with historic shops and hotels including corner hotels distributed across the precinct. - Streets which are predominantly residential and others which are predominantly commercial. - Historic shops and hotels distributed across the precinct, including prominently located corner hotels in residential streets. - Importance of Lygon Street, one of inner Melbourne's most iconic commercial streets. - Views from lanes to historic outbuildings and rears of properties, providing evidence of historic property layouts.

-- Distinctive small public squares, influenced by London-style development, including Macarthur Square, Murchison Square, Argyle Square, Lincoln Square and University Square. - Importance of Princes Park as one of La Trobe's historic ring of parks and gardens surrounding Melbourne. - Mature street plantings and tree rows. - Principal streets characterised by their width and open character, with vistas available along their length; these are sometimes distinguished by later central medians and street tree plantings. - Views of the Royal Exhibition Building and Carlton Gardens from the west on Queensberry Street, and from other streets west of Rathdowne Street and south of Grattan Street. - Historic street materials including bluestone kerbs and channels, and lanes with original or relayed bluestone pitchers and central drains. - Vehicle accommodation which is generally not visible from principal streets, but more common to rears of properties, with rear lane access.
+- Buildings which diverge from the norm in their form and siting, constructed to irregular street intersections with sharp corners, and on asymmetrical allotments. - Early twentieth century small scale manufacturing and industry in some residential streets. - Nineteenth and early twentieth small scale workshops in some residential streets, and to the rears of streets and accessed via ROWs. - Limited in number but larger manufacturing buildings dating from the nineteenth through to the early twentieth century. - 'Layers' of change associated with phases of new residents and arrivals, including Eastern Europeans, Jewish and Italian immigrants, and students of the 1960s and 1970s. - Nineteenth century planning and subdivisions as evidenced in: - Hierarchy of principal streets and lanes. - Generally regular grid of wide, straight and long north-south and east-west streets, with secondary streets and a network of lanes. - Pattern of finer grain allotment sizes to residential streets, with coarser grain to principal streets and roads. - Lanes which provide access to rears of properties and act as important minor thoroughfares. - Distinctive small public squares, influenced by London-style development, including Macarthur Square, Murchison Square, Argyle Square, Lincoln Square and University Square. - Importance of Princes Park as one of La Trobe's historic ring of parks and gardens surrounding Melbourne. - Mature street plantings and tree rows. - Principal streets characterised by their width and open character, with vistas available along their length; these are sometimes distinguished by later central medians and street tree plantings. - Views of the Royal Exhibition Building and Carlton Gardens from the west on Queensberry Street, and from other streets west of Rathdowne Street and south of Grattan Street. - Historic street materials including bluestone kerbs and channels, and lanes with original or relayed bluestone pitchers and central drains. - Vehicle accommodation which is generally not visible from principal streets, but more common to rears of properties, with rear lane access.